 Before you determine the list of content to scale to various regions, you need to understand three elements:

 - Current content creation and deployment processes

 If the product or services are fairly homogenous, it’s easy to create content for several regions.
 You may still need to localize and translate, but the degree of localization is manageable.

 If the products are highly localized and customized, it’s pretty challenging to scale content across regions.
 You may be able to use some corporate content to leverage the master brand equity, if your brand is fairly well known.
 But product-specific information and usage needs to be created locally.

-Sales Distribution Models: The sales content requirement is highly dependent on the distribution model.
+The sales content requirement is highly dependent on the distribution model.
 In the US, your company may have a direct sales force.
 In big cities in Asia, you may rely heavily on channel partners.
-In some rural regions of China, Mexico and South Africa, you may rely heavily on feet-on-the-street or village entrepreneurs.
+Also, in some rural regions of China, Mexico, and South Africa, you may rely heavily on feet-on-the-street or village entrepreneurs.